approov/quickstart-react-native/android/README.md

 README
 ======

+**MAVEN publishing NOT WORKING with this release**

+The maven publishing option is not working with this release because of changes in gradle.

+Ignore the instructions below.

+---

 If you want to publish the lib as a maven dependency, follow these steps before publishing a new version to npm:

 1. Be sure to have the Android [SDK](https://developer.android.com/studio/index.html) and [NDK](https://developer.android.com/ndk/guides/index.html) installed